![]() |

 Pre-Conference Masterclasses

 (Masterclasses are add-on events for conference registrants with an $85 additional fee.
-Contact administrator@myscwa.org for assistance.)
+Add classes as you register for the retreat.
+If you already registered and wish to add a Masterclass, contact administrator@myscwa.org for assistance.)

-3-4 p.m. - Masterclass #1 (Albers): Andrew Geyer: Make it POP!
+3-4 p.m. - Masterclass #1: Andrew Geyer: Make it POP!
 How to Nail the Opening of Your Manuscript

 5-7:30 p.m. – Welcome, Dinner and Keynote Speaker Dan Leach (Albers): The World at Your Window: Art in Times of Crisis